The trailer for this feature film

 Also from the other side of the world came Tuva Novotny, a young Swedish actor who already had a slew of films under her belt.
 When the actor already cast for the role suddenly pulled out, Novotny was auditioned via webcam.
 She got the thumbs up, and arrived two days later.

-Central to the film is its soundtrack, thoughtfully assembled by Don McGlashan.
-He also wrote some of the songs and music, including the rousing gospel inspired lead single Bathe in the River, featuring singer Hollie Smith (which went on to top the pop charts).
-An intimate scene between Nanna Maria and her granddaughter gets added emotional heft with a soaring aria from Mascagni's Cavalleria Rusticana.
+Central to No. 2 is the soundtrack, thoughtfully assembled by Don McGlashan.
+He also wrote some of the songs and music, including the rousing, gospel-inspired lead single Bathe in the River, featuring singer Hollie Smith (which topped the local pop charts).
+An intimate scene between Nanna Maria and her granddaughter gets added emotional heft thanks to a soaring aria from Pietro Mascagni's Cavalleria Rusticana.

-Cinematographer Leon Narbey, responsible for the good looks of so many New Zealand features, does a great job with this one too.
+Cinematographer Leon Narbey, responsible for the classy look of so many New Zealand features, does a great job with this one too.
 A slow pan that turns into a breathtaking crane shot at the end provides a perfect resolution to the drama.

 Reviewers were mainly won over by the film's heart.
 Variety said "assured handling and an appealing cast make this a deserving crowd-pleaser".
-Some found the film a bit clichéd and formulaic, however most of them commented on the fine performances and earthy charm.
-Philip Matthews, in The Listener, called the film ‘warm and enjoyable', focusing mainly on Fraser's loving portrayal of Mt Roskill.
+Some found the film a bit clichéd and formulaic, but most noted fine performances and earthy charm.
+Philip Matthews, in The Listener, called the film "warm and enjoyable", focusing mainly on Fraser's loving portrayal of Mt Roskill.